 By: Bruno Martín Picanzo Ubal

 Grocery shopping in Argentina can be difficult.
-With inflation estimated at 21.6% this year – down from 40% in 2016 – there is a disparaging array of prices affecting every area of the economy in the country.
+With inflation estimated at 25.6% this year – down from 40% in 2016 – there is a disparaging array of prices affecting every area of the economy in the country.
 Not surprisingly, however, this recurring phenomenon that has long become normal to locals is noticeable the most when purchasing daily products.
 The ways Argentinians get around it can be downright bizarre to newcomers in the country.
-For instance, it is not uncommon for people to buy their weekly grocery products via interest free installments, sometimes up to twelve!
+For instance, it is not uncommon for people to buy their weekly grocery products via interest-free instalments, sometimes up to twelve!

 So where should you go to get the best bang for your pesos?

 To start off, it is important to get a couple things out of the way.
 Even though there are five major supermarket chains across the country, there is not much – all kinds of more than decent and affordable wines aside – variety to be found, and you’ll be coming across the same brands and goods in almost any grocery you step into.
 This can be frustrating if you’re used to having many options.
 If you’re one of those that can’t live without spicy food, you will have a hard time finding what you’re looking for.
 There is a selection of imported goods to be found in some supermarkets, but they are overpriced, often costing three times more than you would pay at home.
 Also, queues.
 You’ll be coming across long queues and unstaffed tills no matter which one you go to.
 Aside from these supermarkets, you have the omnipresent family-run Chinese ones locally known as chinos and small produce stores or verdulerías usually run by Bolivians.
 You’ll be coming across them in every neighbourhood (or every block?)
 If what you’re looking for is variety regardless of price though, your best bet is to visit Chinatown or Barrio Chino.
 And last but not least, popular among locals, a good option in spite of the distance and location is the Central Market or Mercado Central